renspringlea/ryba.ren/index.markdown

 ## Recent books I've read
 *Full list [here](books.html)*
+* Treating Trauma in Trans People: An Intersectional, Phase-Based Approach (Reese Minshew)
+* How to See (Thich Nhat Hanh)
+* Hermits: The Insights of Solitude (Peter France)
 * The Other End of the Needle: Continuity and Change among Tattoo Workers (David C. Lane)
 * Scorched Grace (Margot Douaihy) [fiction]
 * Sacred As Secular: Secularization under Theocracy in Iran (Abdolmohammad Kazemipur)